Mix Your Own Cement

 Bricklayers’ loams is a very fine sand, some of these fine sands could be a tiny bit sticky and when it is wet enough you can almost make a small ball in your hand, but it will always collapse as there is not enough sticky material in it, but if you add the right quantity of cement and water (and perhaps something else if required) it is easy to lay bricks.

 Plaster sand is very fine sand too but not as much as bricklayer’s loams it does not stick together by itself and therefore it would stick together only when you add cement and water to it, this type of sand would be hard to lay bricks with it, but when you have to lay concrete blocks it would be ideal to use this sand provided it is very fine, in this part of the world we call this Besser sand.

-River sand, or washed river sand is a type of sand coarser or if you want thicker than plaster sand, as the name suggests it comes from the river, in this parts of the world because Brisbane river is salty water it is washed and sieved, but it is possible to find deposit of this sand in some rivers that can be used straight away, sometimes this sand can be used by itself to lay a top layer on a fresh laid concrete, but its use is mainly indented to mix it with gravels to make concrete.
+River sand, or washed river sand is a type of sand that is coarser and thicker than plaster sand, as the name suggests it comes from the river, in this parts of the world because Brisbane river is salty water it is washed and sieved, but it is possible to find deposit of this sand in some rivers that can be used straight away, sometimes this sand can be used by itself to lay a top layer on a fresh laid concrete, but its use is mainly indented to mix it with gravels to make concrete.